dozmus/csar/design-docs/Useful Material.md

 };
 ```

-It is very descriptive and natural, I love this.
-It is also SQL-esque.
+It is very descriptive (allows composites with `AND`, clear etc.) and natural.
+It is similar to SQL which means most developers will be similar with it.
-I like how you can define strings as regex patterns, this is a powerful feature.
+You can define strings as regex patterns, this is a powerful feature.
-I think the language is quite verbose and doesn't fit with how csar's competitors perform (one line queries), although it could have a place in batch query processing (particularly declarations and response messages).
+The language is verbose and thus does not resonate with how csar's competitors use one line queries.
+However declarations and response messages may help in code conventions checking.

 ## Code Style Documents
 * [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)
 * [Twitter Java Style Guide](https://github.com/twitter/commons/blob/master/src/java/com/twitter/common/styleguide.md)

-## (Partial) Java Language Elements
+## Partial List of Java Language Elements
 * function definition
 * function usage
 * variable definition